The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 As we move in to this Easter season the Methodist community would like to take this opportunity to wish everyone a very Happy Easter.
 As well as chocolate and flowers may we all realize the incredible message of this time of year.
 The good news is that God is love and that God loves us so much that he came and lived amongst us and then, in Jesus, gave his life on our behalf.
 He died so that we might live.
 Then he conquered death and is alive now waiting for each one of us to respond to him personally.
 This Easter time let’s make it personal by realizing that although Jesus died for all the world that means he died for you personally and me personally and is waiting for us to respond by placing our trust in him and asking him to be our personal friend and saviour.

-The Methodist Church in Killarney the … continue reading the full article “April Methodist Update”
+The Methodist Church in Killarney the [read more …] “April Methodist Update”

 Happy St. Patrick’s Day to everyone.
 At this time of year we give thanks to God for Patrick and so many others like him over the centuries who ensured that the people who live on our beautiful island heard about the good news of Christ.
 It’s that same Good News that we celebrate and focus on in our weekly meetings at 7pm each Sunday evening in the Canon O’Donovan Centre on Clara Road.
 Please note that on Sunday 25th March the Canon O’Donovan Centre is unavailable and so we are meeting in Drishane Castle.
 We’re very grateful to the owners and management of Drishane for granting us a room to meet in that facility.
-One of the features of our weekly meeting is that a number of residents from … continue reading the full article “Methodist Update – March 2012”
+One of the features of our weekly meeting is that a number of residents from [read more …] “Methodist Update – March 2012”

 Since the early days of the Methodist movement, over 250 years ago, congregations were invited to share in a Service once a year to renew their Covenant relationship with God.
 A covenant is an agreement or set of promises which 2 people exchange.
 It implies a commitment to each other.
 So our covenant with God begins with Him in that He has given himself for us on the cross and through His resurrection we are born again into Eternal Life.
 We are then called to respond by giving our lives to Him, by dying to ourself.